Non-stick pans can give off toxic fumes. Make the switch to safer cookware today. Using non-toxic pans is better for your family and the planet.

 4 ) Avoid using Teflon products with really high heat.
 This causes even more issues than lower temperatures.

 5 ) If you have pet birds, make sure they are not in the room while you are cooking with Teflon pans.

-As you are ready to make the switch there are somethings to look for.
+As you are ready to make the switch there are some things to look for.
 Stainless steel is one great option.
 It’s easy to find and to use.
-If you want non-stick look for ceramic, Teflon-free pans or try cast iron.
+If you want a non-stick pan, look for ceramic, Teflon-free pans or try cast iron.
 Well-seasoned cast iron is a really good and safe non-stick option.